pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 62}
 ```

-See Listeners docs for details.
+For more information, see Listeners.

 ### Trigger a subscription

-Subscribe to receive messages and unsubscribe when appropriate.

-- SwiftUI
-- UIKit

-SwiftUI: subscribe on appear, unsubscribe on disappear:
+SwiftUI — Subscribe on appear, unsubscribe on disappear:
 ```
 1import SwiftUI
 2import PubNubSDK